-The technique used is the one created by french osteopath Roland Solère.
-Technique involves manual therapy techniques such as mobilisation towards the supporting structure of the organs, manouvre and exercises which have a circulator function.
+The Visceral treatment technique is created by French osteopath Roland Solère.
+The treatment involves manual therapy techniques such as mobilisation towards the supporting structure of the organs, manoeuvre and exercises which have a circulator function.

-These techniques aim to bring back a normal mechanical function to the system, we can compare them to the use of exercise and manual therapy to bring back the range of movement of a joint.
+These techniques aim to bring back a normal mechanical function to the system.
+We can compare these to the use of exercise and manual therapy to bring back the range of movement of a joint.

 How the Diaphragm movement influence the visceral mechanic.The visceral organs are represented from the grey part under the Red one

 During the assessment, the first important thing is to record the past medical history of the patient, to rule out the presence of known damage in the visceral organs (e.g.gallstones).
 If any damages present, any manoeuvre that may interfere with the pathology will be avoided.